5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ....
 ~~~

-Note that we've put `#.` in front of `⎕SHADOW`; that is effectlively the same as having a header `StartFromCmdLine;#.ErrorParms` only that this is syntactically impossible to do.
+Note that we put `#.` in front of `⎕SHADOW`; that is effectlively the same as having a header `StartFromCmdLine;#.ErrorParms` – but that is syntactically impossible to do.
 With `#.⎕SHADOW` it works.
-When you now try again a double-click on the DYAPP and then call `#.MyApp.StartFromCmdLine` you will find that no file is tied any more, and that `#.ErrorParms` is not hanging around either.
+When you now try a double-click on the DYAPP and call `#.MyApp.StartFromCmdLine` you will find that no file is tied any more, and that `#.ErrorParms` is not hanging around either.

 ### Very early errors

-At the moment there is a possibility that `MyApp` will crash and the global trap is not catching it.
-This is because we establish the global trap only after having instantiated the INI file: only then do we know where to write the crash files, how to log the error etc.
+Tthere is a possibility of `MyApp` crashing without the global trap catching it.
+This is because we establish the global trap only _after_ instantiating the INI file.
+Only then do we know where to write the crash files, how to log the error, etc.

-But an error may well occur before that!
+But an error might occur before that!

 Naturally there is no perfect solution available here but we can at least try to catch such errors.